Alight, Inc. (ALIT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 3, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Alight, Inc. ("Alight" or the "Company") (NYSE: ALIT).
+LOS ANGELES, April 10, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Alight, Inc. ("Alight" or the "Company") (NYSE: ALIT) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR ALIGHT INVESTMENTS, CLICK HERE BEFORE MAY 15, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?